Approximation algorithms for the MAXSPACE advertisement problem: A 1/9-approximation for MAXSPACE-R

 \begin{lemma} Let~${A_i \in H^*}$ and let~$Z$ be the set of indices~$j$ such that~${j \ge r_i}$.
 For each~${j \in Z}$,~${f(B_j) \geq 1/4}$. \end{lemma}

-\begin{proof} Consider the slots~${B_1, \dots, B_K}$ at the moment in which the algorithm tries to assign~$A_i$.
+\begin{proof} Consider the slots~${B_1, \dots, B_K}$ at the moment the algorithm tries to assign~$A_i$.
 Consider the moment in which ad~$A_i$ was discarded.
-Since the case of Line~\ref{lin:casoa} fails, it follows that all slots~${Z \setminus X}$ have fullness at least~$1/4$.
-Since the case of Line~\ref{lin:casoc} fails, there exists at least one~${j \in Z}$ with~${f(B_j) > 3/4}$ (since~${s_i < 1/4}$).
-Since the case of Line~\ref{lin:casob} fails, all slots in~$X$, at this moment, had fullness at least~$1/4$.
+Since the case of Line~\ref{lin:casoa} fails, all slots~${Z \setminus X}$ have fullness at least~$1/4$.
+And, as the case of Line~\ref{lin:casoc} fails, there exists at least one~${j \in Z \setminus X}$ with~${f(B_j) > 3/4}$ (since~${s_i < 1/4}$).
+Finally, since the case of Line~\ref{lin:casob} fails, all slots in~$X$, at this moment, had fullness at least~$1/4$.
 Note that the fullness of $j_1$ remains at least~$1/4$ after the ads of~$T$ are removed from $B_{j_1}$.
 We conclude that, at this moment, all slots in~${(Z \setminus X) \cup X = Z}$ had fullness at least~${1/4}$.
 Therefore, the result follows. \end{proof}